Diego Coruña, at your service.

 For the complete list, check out this page.

 A long time ago, I resolved to visit at least one new country each year.
 I’ve since thrown that out the window and set a new resolution in its place: visit whatever country I feel like visiting, whether I’ve been there or not.
-And that usually means travelling to either Japan or Korea (indeed, both Japan and Korea), two countries that I’ve fallen head over heels in love with and that I try to holiday in at least once every year.
+On any given year, that usually means travelling to both Japan and Korea, two countries that I’ve fallen head over heels in love with and try to visit at least once or twice annually.

 WHAT’S YOUR TRAVEL STYLE?